KKKZOZ/KKKZOZ.github.io/content/posts/design.md

 ---
-hide: true
+draft: true
 ---

 ## Name

 Oreo

 ## Database

 Assumptions on the platforms:

-+ The option when reading for single-item strong consistency
+- The option when reading for single-item strong consistency
-+ Atomic conditional update and delete on single items, similar to Test-and-Set.
+- Atomic conditional update and delete on single items, similar to Test-and-Set.
-+ Ability to include user-defined meta-data along with the content of a data item.
+- Ability to include user-defined meta-data along with the content of a data item.

 ### Redis